VII. 713 - Title IX - Sexual Misconduct Policy

 At the conclusion of the investigation, the Investigators will prepare a written investigation report.
 The written investigation report will explain the scope of the investigation, including parties and witnesses involved and evidence reviewed, identify findings of fact, and make a recommendation as to whether any allegations in the complaint were found to be substantiated by a preponderance of the evidence.
 The written investigation report and any evidence reviewed during the investigation will be given to the Title IX Coordinator and Deputy Coordinator for a determination on the matter.
 Upon review of the written investigation report and discussions with the Investigators, the Title IX Coordinator and Deputy Coordinator may conclude that additional investigatory measures are needed.
 In such cases, the written investigation report will be returned to the Investigators, the investigation will continue, and the written investigation report may be modified following the additional investigatory measures.

-Following a sufficient investigation and written investigation report being provided, the Title IX Coordinator and Deputy Coordinator will make a determination as to whether sexual misconduct occurred, draft a Notice of Findings Letter and, if necessary, include in the Notice of Findings Letter those steps necessary to maintain an environment free from discrimination and harassment and to protect the safety and well-being of the complainant and other members of the University Community.
+Following a sufficient investigation and written investigation report being provided, the Title IX Coordinator and Deputy Coordinator will make a determination as to whether sexual misconduct occurred, and issue a Notice of Findings Letter and, if necessary, include in the Notice of Findings Letter those steps necessary to maintain an environment free from discrimination and harassment and to protect the safety and well-being of the complainant and other members of the University Community.
 Such actions will also include reasonable steps to correct the effects of such conduct on the complainant and others and to prevent the recurrence of discrimination, harassment, and retaliation.
 Examples of such action include: no-contact orders, classroom reassignment, the provision of counseling or other support services, training, and discipline for the perpetrator, including up to termination, expulsion, or other appropriate institutional sanctions.

 If necessary, the version of the Notice of Findings Letter provided to the complainant and/or respondent will be redacted to ensure that information concerning any remedial and/or disciplinary measures is disclosed in a manner consistent with Title IX, the Family Educational Rights and Privacy Act (“FERPA”), and the Clery Act, as explained by the April 4, 2011 Dear Colleague Letter issued by the U.S. Department of Education, available at http://www2.ed.gov/about/offices/list/ocr/letters/colleague-201104.pdf.